 If you are interested in viewing these new homes in Ascot, the show homes are now open 7 days a week.
 Alternatively, you can call us on 01344 870 325 to register your interest.

 The White House

 Set within the Englemere Estate’s 12 acres of stunning landscaped grounds, The White House is positioned in one of the most sought-after locations in Ascot.
-Once you have moved into the White House, you will enjoy access to the tennis courts, residents gym and outdoor heated swimming pool in this secure gated development.
+These beautiful apartments have now been sold, but if you would like to see our new developments, please click here.